MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ## Frontend Application
 ### User Frontend
-We use Gradio as our frontend framework. `Gradio` is particularly good at applying models.
+We use `Gradio` as our frontend framework. `Gradio` is particularly good at applying models.
 To be able to predict a property price, we need a dataset that has the same requirements as our training, validation and test dataset.
 Therefore, the user has to enter his property characteristics in the front end.
 The next step is to generate the dataframe from this.
 After this step, we load our state of the art model to predict the rental price for the user.
-Here you can watch how our [frontend](https://www.youtube.com/watch?v=4TPxXEXrMQA) is working.
+Here you can watch a video how our [frontend](https://www.youtube.com/watch?v=4TPxXEXrMQA) is working.

 ### Admin Frontend
 In this front-end application, the administrators of our website can scrap new data and automatically retrain the machine learning models.
 First the admin has to select which models to retrain.
 Then the user can click the button.
 Now the latest flat data from Würzburg is scraped from Immowelt and combined with the existing training data set.The models are then retrained with the updated and expanded training data.
 When the retraining process is complete, we can decide which models have improved and which model is now the best model for predicting price.
-This application is separate from our user front-end, it's just for us to retrain and visualise the performance of our models.
+This application is separate from our user front-end, it's just for us to retrain and visualize the performance of our models.

 **Link to demo video:**